-New policy professors specialize in media literacy, computing, elections, economics and writing
+New policy professors specialize in computing, economics, education, media literacy and sociology

 The McCourt School of Public Policy’s six new faculty members bring fresh perspectives from various schools — and schools of thought.